alexashalenina/alexashalenina/README.md

 Assignment writer & jury member	2021

 •	Participated in the creative team which composed and checked assignments of the Economics Faculty first groups enrollees

+Teaching Assistant in Economics

+•	Consultations and managing questions of the students, home assignment writing and checking

 ### ACHIEVEMENTS